VENDU

 “Except for a few publications on meteorites, Chladni devoted his research to the study of acoustics and vibration.
 He first described his early experiments using the sand figures in Endeckunger über die Theorie des Klanges.
 They were presented with additional observations in Die Akustik, which is also a general acoustics text containing very complete historical material.
 This appeared in French translation in 1809 (Traité d’acoustique) in which he gives an autobiographical summary in the introduction” (DSB III p.
 258).

-Chladni offered this copy to his colleague, Count Étienne de Lacépède (1756-1825), senator, peer of France, and naturalist, as recorded by the autograph note on the title: “A son excellence Mr. le comte de Lacépède.
-Homage de l’auteur”.
-Lacépède, author of Poétique sur la musique (Paris 1783), made his scientific debut under Buffon at the Jardin du Roi from 1785 onwards.
-Much appreciated by Buffon, Lacépède was considered by his famous patron to be his successor.
-Another celebrity from the Jardin du Roi, Louis Jean-Marie Daubenton (1716-1799), ‘very absorbed by his teaching at the Collège de France, ordered his assistant to replace him and give his lectures at the Museum, so that when, at the end of 1794, the Museum was reorganised, Lacépède became the first holder of the newly formed chair of ichthyology and erpetology, which still exists’ (Napoleon.org).
+Lacépède, author of Poétique sur la musique (Paris, 1783), began his scientific career under Buffon’s guidance at the Jardin du Roi in 1785.
+Highly regarded by Buffon, Lacépède was considered by his famous patron to be his successor.
+Another celebrity at the Jardin du Roi, Louis Jean-Marie Daubenton (1716-1799), “very absorbed by his teaching at the Collège de France, delegated his lectures at the Museum to his assistant, so that when the Museum was reorganized at the end of 1794, Lacépède became the first holder of the newly formed chair of ichthyology and herpetology, which still exists today” (Napoleon.org).

 Other provenance : Jesuit college (library label on inner-cover, as well as rubber stamp and number on title).